optatus21/OneButtonPrompt/user_guides/anime_model_mode.md

 ## What it doesn't do

 It doesn't add any very explicit or NSFW tags.
-If you want to add these, take a look at [this page](https://github.com/AIrjen/OneButtonPrompt/blob/anime_model_mode/user_guides/custom_files.md) on how to add your own files or words into One Button Prompt.
+If you want to add these, take a look at [this page](https://github.com/AIrjen/OneButtonPrompt/blob/anime_model_mode/user_guides/custom_files.md) on how to add your own files or words into Two Button Prompt.

 You could also add your specific tags in the prefix or suffix prompt.